overview

 Step 1 — Connect this machine

 Sign in at app.manifoldone.com and click Connect this machine.
-The dashboard hands the desktop app a manifoldone://connect?token=… deeplink — or, if the app isn’t installed yet, a personalized curl … | sh one-liner with the same token baked in.
+The dashboard hands you a personalized curl … | sh one-liner with a connect-intent token baked in — or, if the desktop app happens to be installed, a manifoldone://connect?token=… deeplink as a convenience.
 Either way, the machine is docked as a Node the moment the script finishes.

 Step 2 — Channel up